mun-lang/mun/book/src/rfcs/0001-dynamically-sized-arrays.md

 Similar to `StructRef` and `RootedStruct` we will need `ArrayRef` and `RootedArray`.

 Optionally, it would be nice if you could create an empty array from Rust or C#.
 This will require implementing `TypeInfo` and `TypeRef` to be able to construct an array of a certain *type*.

-# Open questions

-* How can we implement the `push`, `len`, etc operation?
-Does this require `impl`?
-* The `len` and `push` functions have to be implemented in Rust.
-How can we expose this information.
-Hard-code this in HIR?
-* Can we already handle the generics in arrays?
-In `[T]`, `T` is a generic.
-* How do we handle out of bounds indexing?
-We have no support for panics yet.
-Should we implement that first?